brimdata/zq/docs/formats/jsup.md

 and the fields of the records form the _columns_.
 In this way, these three records form a relational table conforming to the schema `city_schema`.

-In contrast, a text representing a semi-structured sequence of log lines might look like this:
+In contrast, text representing a semi-structured sequence of log lines might look like this:
 ```
 {